 - Irregular heartbeat

-- Expanded bronchial tubes, which makes it easier to breathe
+- Expanded bronchial tubes, which make it easier to breathe

 - Heart attack